Corporate Venture Capital Advantages and Disadvantages

 Big-time corporations typically have a business model in place that has worked for them for a long time.
 Otherwise, they wouldn't be the corporate giants that they are.
 However, using the same tactics for so many years eventually loses its impact, and they begin searching for the “next big thing.”

 Innovation drives the economy, and modern-day entrepreneurial frontiers (e.g., startups) have the innovation expertise that corporations are looking for.
 Corporate venture capital (CVC) can be considered the connection between corporations and startups.
-But what's the process?
+But what's the process and how does it work?

 There are five stages of CVC financing, all done in the early phases of development.
 Using this business model has proven time and again how advantageous it can be when corporations and startups join forces and build lasting relationships.
 Here's a basic overview of how it works:

-• Early-stage financing: Capital is used for R&D of the startup’s initial concept or proof of concept.
+- Early-stage financing: Capital is used for Research and Development (R&D) of the startup’s initial concept or proof of concept.

-• Initial public offering: Startup goes public, and shares can be bought and sold.
+- Initial public offering: Also known as an IPO, this is when a Startup goes public, and shares can be bought and sold.

 To some, this can seem easy.
 To others, not so much.
 But we’re here to give you all the insight you need for your considerations.
-But, before getting into corporate venture capital advantages and disadvantages, let’s take a closer look into CVC specifics.
+But, before getting into the advantages of venture capital and its disadvantages, let’s take a closer look into CVC specifics.

 What Is Corporate Venture Capital?